ToshioCP/Gtk4-tutorial/gfm/sec19.md

 The code above does:

 - Builds the "quit" action
-- Connects the action and the "activate" signal handler `quit_activate`
+- Connects the action and the "activate" signal handler `quit_activated`
 - Adds the action to the action map `app`.

 The same goes for the other actions.